-Set-off may be exercised only when the other party's obligation is ascertained both in its existence and is amount.
+Set-off may be exercised only when the other party's obligation is ascertained both in its existence and its amount.

-The existence of an obligation is ascertained when the obligation itself cannot be contested. as when it is based on a valid and executed contract. or a final sentence or judgement not subject to review.
+The existence of an obligation is ascertained when the obligation itself cannot be contested as when it is based on a valid and executed contract or a final sentence or judgement not subject to review.

-Conversely, an obligation to pay damages is unascertained when obligation may be contested, with sufficiently proof, by the other party.
+Conversely, an obligation to pay damages is un-ascertained when the obligation may be contested by the other party.